Zucchini rotting is a common problem

 I often find the first 1 or 2 zucchini don’t get pollinated properly.
 This causes them to rot on the plant.
 Later, once more flowers are present, pollination rates increase.

 If you don’t have bees in your garden you’ll need to hand pollinate them.

 Your zucchini and summer plants will create both female and male flowers.

 You can hand pollinate them yourself.
 Simply take the male flowers (which don’t have fruit) to an open female flower (which will have a tiny squash or zucchini growing).
 You can also use a q-tip to grab the pollen to the female flower.
 Learn more over at Garden Betty.

 Increase pollination rates by growing flowers that bees love around your zucchini

 I love growing cosmos, borage and bachelor buttons around the zucchini.
-See my list of great summer blooming flowers.

 Observe your zucchini plant and see if the rotting stops.
 If it doesn’t have a few weeks, pull up the plant and sow something new.